stoltzmaniac/Scott_Stoltzman/cfp_2019_pycolorado.md

 ## Audience

 This is an intermediate-level tutorial for people who work in data science and are looking to utilize collaborative environments.
-This tutorial assumes people have a basic understanding of Docker, Jupyter Notebooks and web APIs.
+This tutorial assumes people have a basic understanding of Git, Docker, Jupyter Notebooks and web APIs.

 ## Objectives